 What does this mean for you?

-This growing trend highlights a few things we’ve always stressed at BrandYourself about managing your online reputation:
+This growing trend highlights a few things we’ve always stressed at BrandYourself about managing your reputation online:

 - A company promising they can remove your specific result will cost you more money in the long run.